 On top of that, SECURE Act 2.0 offers a new tax credit for 5 years to employers with 50 or fewer employees, encouraging direct contributions to employees.
 This new tax credit would be up to $1,000 per participating employee with wages less than $100,000 (indexed annually).
 The credit also applies to employers with 51-100 participants but the amount of the credit is phased out for this group.

 - Penalty-free withdrawals in case of domestic abuse.
 The new law allows domestic abuse survivors to withdraw the lesser of $10,000 or 50% of their 401(k) account, without being subject to the 10% early withdrawal penalty.
 In addition, they would have the ability to pay the money back over 3 years.

 - Expansion of Employee Plans Compliance Resolution System (EPCRs).
 To ease the burdens associated with retirement plan administration, this new legislation would expand the current corrections system to allow for more self-corrected errors and exemptions from plan disqualification.

-- Retirement savings lost and found - SECURE Act 2.0 would create a national, online lost and found database.
+- “Retirement savings lost and found” directs the DOL to create a national, online lost and found database no later than January 1, 2025.
 So-called “missing participants'' are often either unresponsive or unaware of 401(k) plan funds that are rightfully theirs.